 - Canned Meat

 - Meat in retort pouches (tuna & salmon)

 - Protein Powders: Whey, Egg White, Replacement Shakes

 - Sprouting Seed Mixes (lentils, broccoli, alfalfa, quinoa, soybean, pea sprouts)

 26 Non-Perishable Canned Meats

 I have to admit it.
-I’m not a fan of most canned meats.
-However, I do like canned tuna and salmon. (pan-fried salmon patties with crushed saltine crackers are actually delicious.)
-Also, the Hawaiian islands favor Spam as a delicacy.
-It’s hard to find a breakfast restaurant in the islands without at least one Spam dish on the menu.
+I’m not a fan of most canned meats, and however, I do like canned tuna and salmon. (pan-fried salmon patties with crushed saltine crackers are delicious.)
+Also, the Hawaiian islands favor Spam as a delicacy, and it’s hard to find a breakfast restaurant in the islands without at least one Spam dish on the menu.